 Investing in Bonds

 Bonds are as important to an investment portfolio today as ever.
 For years, investors were told that stocks were the best vehicle for long-term savings, and that sentiment persists today even in the wake of two stock market crashes thus far in the 21st century.
 But those who downplay the role of bonds may be missing out on significant opportunities.
-In fact, bonds are as important today as ever.
-Here is a brief overview of four important reasons to consider an allocation to bonds:
+In fact, bonds are as important to a portfolio today as ever.
+Here is a brief overview of four important reasons to consider allocating some of it to bonds.